 This is because consumers always look at the quality and safety of drink products when purchasing.
 In this case, you must conduct a shelf-life study and put the details on the product packaging.
+This not only fulfills regulatory requirements but also builds transparency and consumer confidence in your brand.

 What is Beverage Shelf-Life and Why is it Important?

-Unlike an expiry date, which tells when a product should not be consumed, shelf-life is when a drink can be kept and sold without appreciable loss of its intended properties, such as taste, appearance, and nutritional value.
+Unlike an expiration date, which indicates when a product should no longer be consumed, shelf life refers to the period during which a beverage can be stored and sold without significant loss of its taste, appearance, or nutritional value.

 Factors like ingredients used, packaging methods, and storage conditions all define the shelf-life.
 So, for consumers, this knowledge helps ensure that they receive drinks that meet quality standards from the moment they’re produced until they’re consumed.